-Civil traffic citations filed in the Pima County Consolidated Justice Court may be issued by any law enforcement agency.
-The most common civil traffic violations
+Civil traffic citations filed in the Pima County Consolidated Justice Court may be issued

-include speeding, failure to show proof of insurance, no proof of registration, not wearing a seatbelt, parking violations, texting and driving, as well as vehicle repair
+include speeding, failure to show proof of insurance, no proof of registration, not

 violations.

 Your first court date is an arraignment.
-This appearance will take place with a window clerk where you will be provided your options and the opportunity to make your decision on how your
+This appearance will take place with a window

 case will be resolved.